-How international students should tackle the AWA and the E-rater.
+1. How international students should tackle the AWA and the E-rater.

 The former is known as deductive development; the latter is known as inductive development.
-English expository prose style must be direct and to the point even though it is necessary to support each main idea with examples, explanations, and illustrations.
+English expository prose style must be direct and to the point.
+Each main idea should be supported with examples, explanations, and illustrations.
 The thesis (or topic sentence) must contain the germ of the idea that permeates the entire paragraph.
 Each example or illustration must be connected to that idea with transitional markers such as for example, thus, or moreover.

-The E-rater speaks “American.”
+2. The E-rater speaks “American.”

-Beware of words that have a non-American spelling:
+Beware of non-American spellings: